Skip to main content

 Is El Portalet worth the price?

 At €€, El Portalet is one of the stronger value cases in the Spanish Pyrenees.
-Two consecutive Michelin Plates confirm the kitchen is consistent, and the seasonal, modern-composition approach means the food is doing real work at that price point.
+Two consecutive Michelin Plates confirm the kitchen is consistent, the seasonal, modern-composition approach means the food is doing real work at that price point.
 If you're already in the Aran Valley, skipping it would be a straightforward mistake.
 If you're considering a detour solely for dinner, the value-to-effort ratio still holds.